TPeterW/course-registration/README.md

 * Allowed user to type in their information

 * Added cache function, user can save their configuration for a future registration and come back later.
-Configuration saved in 'reg.ini' file, not visible on Unix based system.
+Configuration saved in 'reg.ini' file, not visible on OS X.

 Usage
 -----